geinarm/cmsc818_gudjon/index.md

 ## Motivation

 In resent years there has been a surge in robotic capabilities.
 Falling price of sensors and increased computing power makes it cheaper and easier than ever to build advanced robots.
-The field of task planning, motion planning, sensing and control have become very mature.
-It seems that the limiting factor to building advanced robots is the interaction between these fields.
+Methods for task planning, motion planning, sensing and control have become very mature and the software is easily available.
+It seems that the limiting factor to building advanced robots is the interaction between these methods.
 The ability for robots to reliably perform a long sequence of actions in pursuit of a high level goal is still a big challenge.

 The problem is in part that state of the art task planners and motion planners have no good way to work together.
 Task planners are very good at finding a long, complicated sequence of actions to reach a high level goal.